AlcatrazPM/frontend/README.md

-# before running the project run this command in terminal
+# before running the project, run this command in terminal

 flutter pub run build_runner build